A new way to think about your college list:

 the Buyers and Sellers

-While cost is a concern, families have only a hazy idea of what their tuition bill might look like.
+The search for the right fit in a college should result in one that measures up in three ways: academic, social, and financial.
+But too often, families have only a hazy idea of what their tuition bill might look like.
 So they don’t think about the price of college until it’s too late.

 FAQs about the Buyers and Sellers List